 Sundried Tomato Mushroom Pasta

 Sundried tomato mushroom pasta is so easy to make and is the perfect meatless meal.
-Ready in just 15 minutes, this mushroom and sundried tomato pasta is made with pantry ingredients you likely have on hand and is vegan, dairy free and gluten free!
+Ready in just 15 minutes, this mushroom and sundried tomato pasta is made with pantry ingredients you likely have on hand.

-Mushroom sundried tomato pasta in a skillet with sundried tomato on the side.
+Wood spoon in a skillet with mushroom sundried tomato pasta.

 This post contains affiliate links.
 As an amazon associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.